qouteall/imm_ptl_wiki_copy/Config-Options.md

 ### Portal Searching Range
 The range that the existing portal frame is being searched in when lighting a nether portal (or datapack custom portal).

+### Ease Creative Permission

+If disabled, the creative mode players that does not have level 2 permission cannot use any `/portal` command.

+### Ease Command Stick Permission

+If enabled, all players can use command sticks.
+If disabled, only the creative mode player and the ones with level 2 permission can use.